asiletto/ed-d/README.md

 Electronic D&D game

-Using node.js + faye and mongoDB
+Using node.js + faye and mongoDB.